 - When an allegation is made by a pupil against another pupil, members of staff should consider whether the complaint raises a safeguarding concern.
-If there is a safeguarding concern, the DSL should be informed. - A factual record should be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - The DSL should contact children's services to discuss the case.
+If there is a safeguarding concern, the designated safeguarding lead should be informed. - A factual record should be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - The DSL should contact children's services to discuss the case.
 It is possible that children's services are already aware of safeguarding concerns around this young person.
-The DSL will follow through the outcomes of the discussion and make a children's services referral where appropriate. - The DSL will make a record of the concern, the discussion and any outcome and keep a copy in both pupils' files. - If the allegation indicates a potential criminal offence has taken place, the police should be contacted at the earliest opportunity and parents informed (of both the pupil being complained about and the alleged victim). - It may be appropriate to exclude the pupil being complained about for a period of time according to Sheen Mount's behaviour policy and procedures. - Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual procedures. - In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan.
+The DSL will follow through the outcomes of the discussion and make a children's services referral where appropriate. - The DSL will make a record of the concern, the discussion and any outcome and keep a copy in both pupils' files on CPOMS. - If the allegation indicates a potential criminal offence has taken place, the police should be contacted at the earliest opportunity and parents informed (of both the pupil being complained about and the alleged pupil being impacted by the behaviour). - It may be appropriate to exclude the pupil being complained about for a period of time according to Sheen Mount Primary School's behaviour policy and procedures. - Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures. - In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan.
 Early help may be sought from AfC's Resilience Network meetings. - The plan should be monitored and a date set for a follow-up evaluation with everyone concerned.